p3r/dbgrandi.github.io/source/posts/minimum_viable_programmer.markdown

 The dirty secret of developers is that this happens to everybody.
 (OMG, please tell me it’s not just me!)

-Of course, all this knowledge is about how to builds apps, and the thing I still find the hardest is agreeing on what should be built.
+Of course, all this knowledge is about how to build apps, and the thing I still find the hardest is agreeing on what should be built.